vendasta/weblate/docs/admin/management.rst

 .. versionchanged:: 3.0

-    The import_project command is now based on the :ref:`addon-weblate.discovery.discovery` addon, leading to some
+    The import_project command is now based on the :ref:`addon-weblate.discovery.discovery` add-on, leading to some
     changes in behavior and what parameters are accepted.

-Batch imports components into project based on filemask.
+Batch imports components into project based on the file mask.

 `<project>` names an existing project, into which the components are to be imported.